fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

     - `test_functions.py`: Functions to validate the effectiveness of the calorie counter and price counter functions.
     - `test_classes.py`: Functions to test the Class implementations.
     - `test_da_functions.py`: Functions to validate the data analysis functions.
+- `main.ipynb`: Contains all the functions.
 - `requirements.txt`: Dependencies that need to be installed, covering the assignment `Advanced1: Create a virtual environment and document your requirements`.
 - `README.md`: File that introduce this repo, covering the assignment `Advanced5: Add a README file`.

 ### 3.2 How to Use It
+- If you want to interact with the whole project, navigate to the root folder and open `main.ipynb`.
+Execute the relevant code blocks to see the results, and feel free to modify them as needed.
+    - `1.
+Functions`: Utilize the calorie and price counter functions in this part.
+    - `2.
+Classes`: Submit the order to check their total price, total calories, and acceptance status etc.
+    - `3.
+Data Analysis`: Delve into the order data for a comprehensive understanding.
+    - `4.
+Plot`: Generate plots of total calories per day, total earnings per day, and average earnings by customer served per day.
-- If you have a meal list and want to know the price or the calories:
+- If you have a meal list and want to know the price or the calories and want to interact with the command line:
     - Navigate to the root folder, and run the following command:
         - `python3 meal_counter/functions.py -f {function_name} -m "meal1" "meal2" ...`
         - `-f {function_name}`: Specify the function to use (price_counter or calorie_counter).